padus/ecowitt/readme.md

     That's because this driver has not been installed yet and the hub has nowhere to forward the data to.

-2. In "Drivers Code" add the new Ecowitt Gateway and RF Sensor drivers:
+2. In "Drivers Code" add the Ecowitt [WiFi Gateway](https://raw.githubusercontent.com/mircolino/ecowitt/master/ecowitt_gateway.groovy) and [RF Sensor](https://raw.githubusercontent.com/mircolino/ecowitt/master/ecowitt_sensor.groovy) drivers:

     <img src="https://i.imgur.com/F66oitb.png">